jcreek/EstimationPoker/README.md

 1. Frontend, built using SvelteKit
 2. WebSockets server, built using Node.js

-## Potential Enhancements

-- throw emoji at people
-- add a shield to anyone named 'Tristan' whenever the poop emoji is thrown at them

 ## Frontend

 For full functionality, ensure there is a copy of the WebSockets server running.